-- 4.5 Seller shall provide preschedules for all deliveries of energy hereunder, including identification of receiving and generating control areas, by 10:00:00 PPT on the last Business Day prior to the scheduled date of delivery.
-The Parties' respective representatives shall maintain hourly real-time schedule coordination; provided, however, that in the absence of such coordination, the hourly schedule established by the exchange of preschedules shall be considered final.
+- Seller shall provide preschedules for all deliveries of energy hereunder.
+4.5 including identification of receiving and generating control areas, by 9:00:00 PPT on the last Business Day prior to the scheduled date of delivery provided that, if the prevailing WECC scheduling protocol establishes a different preschedule deadline, then according to that protocol.
+The Parties' respective representatives shall maintain hourly real-time coordination; provided, however, that in the absence of such coordination, the hourly schedule established by the exchange of preschedules shall be considered final.
 Seller and PGE shall maintain records of hourly energy schedules for accounting and operating purposes.
 The final E-Tag shall be the controlling evidence of the Parties' schedule.
 All energy shall be prescheduled according to customary WECC scheduling practices.
 Seller shall make commercially reasonable efforts to schedule in any hour an amount equal to its expected Net Output for such hour.
 Seller shall maintain a minimum of two years records of Net Output and shall agree to allow PGE to have access to such records and to imbalance information kept by the Transmission Provider. - 4.6 Seller may report under §1605(b) of the Energy Policy Act of 1992 or under any applicable program as belonging to Seller any of the Environmental Attributes produced with respect to the Facility, and PGE shall not report under such program that such Environmental Attributes belong to it.